-Jefferson finds his job at Garfield in jeopardy, Lynn seeks a way to help the children in the pods, and Jennifer’s powers manifest in a scary new way.
+Jefferson finds his job at Garfield in jeopardy.
+Lynn seeks a way to help the children in the pods.
+Jennifer’s powers manifest in a scary new way.

-If there are any other African American movies on Netflix that we have missed, please leave a comment and we will add them to our list.
-If you currently are not a Netflix subscriber, you can sign up for a free one month trial today!
-After you register, you can instantly watch these Black movies on Netflix, films or TV shows from your computer, smart TV, game console or phone.
+If there are any other Black kids’ movies on Netflix that we have missed, please leave a comment and we will add them to our list.
+If you currently are not a Netflix subscriber, you can sign up for a free one-month trial today!
+After you register, you can instantly watch these Black kids’ movies on Netflix, films or TV shows from your computer, smart TV, game console, or phone.